Selen-Suyue/Selen-Suyue.github.io/_pages/about.md

 Research Interests
 --------
-My research interests and the deep learning paradigm I aim to shape primarily focus on the following aspects:
+My research interests and the deep learning paradigm I aim to shape primarily focus on:

-- **Reasoning-based Learning**: Inferring knowledge through interaction with the real world, such as deducing object motions, contacts, mechanical interactions, affordances, etc., from observations.
-By leveraging the ability to reason about the real world, robots or agents can acquire enhanced generalization capabilities, potentially leading to the development of active learning abilities in the future.
+- **Reasoning-based Learning**: Inferring knowledge from real-world interactions, such as object motions, contacts, and affordances, to enhance agents' reasoning and generalization, paving the way for active learning development.

-- **Generative Modeling**: The aim is to use generative methods to model objects governed by physical laws, including feature-level, semantic-level, and scene-level representations, with the ultimate goal of building a world model.
+- **Generative Modeling**: Using generative methods to model objects under physical laws, spanning feature, semantic, and scene levels, to ultimately build a world model.

 News
 ---------------